ha2709/trading/README.md

 ## To collect data run

-`python3 collect_data.py TSLA` it wil dowload data price of Tesla from 1-1-22 to 12-5-23
+`python3 collect_data.py TSLA` it wil dowload data price of Tesla from 1-1-22 to 12-5-23 and store it in the `stock_dfs` folder

 ## to view the plot of moving average run

-`python3 moving_average.py`
+`python3 moving_average.py TSLA`

+It will drawing moving average with Candle stick of TSLA.

 ### To run prediction with KNeighbor run